skip to content

 How will I know I am disqualified?

-The disqualification notice is served in the first instance by ordinary post to your last known address.
-Once received you are required to the attend personally at the Department for Planning, Transport and Infrastructure to acknowledge receipt of the notice and pay the Registrar an administration fee.
+The disqualification notice is served in the first instance by ordinary post to your last known address [s 139BD(2)].
+Once received you are required to acknowledge receipt of the notice and pay the Registrar an administration fee.
+For more information, please refer to the SA.GOV.AU - Demerit disqualification webpage.

 What will happen if I don’t get the notice or fail to respond to it?